Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 -   **Ambiguity**: Any areas that are still unclear and/or any open questions.
 -   **Actions**: Who is doing what and by when.
 Include actions on the software development team and on the client.

-It's helpful to take notes in a shared document (e.g., google doc) that everyone can access.
-This way, if any updates are made, everyone can see them straight away.
+It can be helpful to use consistent formatting across meetings for clarity (e.g., bullet points or a table).

-Send a summary email containing the meeting notes within 24 hours of the meeting to confirm that everyone is on the same page.
+After a real client meeting, it's good practice to send a summary email containing the meeting notes within 24 hours of the meeting to confirm that everyone is on the same page.
+You don't need to do this for the Coffee Beans Project.

-It can be helpful to use consistent formating across meetings for clarity (e.g., bullet points or a table).

 ::: challenge